 CBD For Diabetes

 Diabetes refers to a group of metabolic disorders.
 These disorders are associated with insulin production defect that leads to the inability of the body to regulate sugar levels in the blood.
 The body of a diabetes type 1 patient is unable to produce its own insulin naturally.
 That means they have to depend on medication to survive.
 Type 2 diabetes patients on the other hand produce insufficient insulin and their bodies can’t maintain a healthy level of insulin.
 Type 1 is less serious diabetes that is controllable via strict diet.
 Nevertheless, if diabetes is not treated, it can cause kidney failure, amputation, blindness, and death.
-Fortunately, studies have shown that cannabidiol can be used to relieve or to mitigate symptoms of diabetes.
+Fortunately, studies have shown that cannabidiol may help with or to mitigate symptoms of diabetes.

 How CBD Could Treat Diabetes